mmistakes/minimal-mistakes/_pages/home.md

 ## Other research interests

-Aside from my current doctoral research
+Aside from my current doctoral research I am interested in:
+- science communication,
+- diversity in STEM,
+- application of my current algorithms and ideas to other fluid flows, such as lava,
+- use of neural networks in parameter estimations in differential equations (this is a relatively new field of research),

 ## Personal background